 Activities also provide opportunities to learn new skills and have get-togethers to look forward to.
 For example, a fitness class can amp up your social life and provide a regular workout.

-Social media sites like Meetup.com make it easy to find activities and groups.
-Travel clubs are a good way to find people who share an interest in exploring the world.
+Social media sites make it easy to find activities and groups.
+Book clubs are a good way to find people who share an interest in exploring the world of words.

 Volunteering can create community and a sense of satisfaction.
 Getting involved in a political campaign is also a good way to meet people with similar passion and perspective.

 I am about to move into an active adult community where I will try my hand at ‘living alone, together’ for the first time.
 I love the idea of having the privacy of my own home, while knowing that I can go outside and find neighbors and new friends within reach at just about any time.